nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 }
 ```

-You can stop the recording of a started Archive using the `OpenTok.stopArchive(archiveId, callback)`
+You can stop the recording of a started Archive using the `stopArchive(archiveId)`
 method.
-You can also do this using the `Archive.stop(callback)` method an `Archive` instance.
-The
-callback has a signature `function(err, archive)`.
-The `archive` returned in the callback is an
-instance of `Archive`.
+The `archive` returned in the callback is an instance of `Archive`.

 ```javascript
 try {